Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - slicingRects: Optional ability to divide the image to slices or regions.
     ///   - completion: optional FoodCandidates
     public func detectFoodWithText(image: UIImage, detectionConfig: PassioNutritionAISDK.FoodDetectionConfiguration = FoodDetectionConfiguration(), completion: @escaping ((any PassioNutritionAISDK.FoodCandidatesWithText)?) -> Void)

+    /// Returns hidden ingredients for a given food item
+    /// - Parameters:
+    ///   - foodName: Food name to search for
+    ///   - completion: NutritionAdvisor responds with a success or error response.
+If the response is successful, you will receive an array of ``PassioAdvisorFoodInfo`` hidden ingredients found in the searched for food item. public func fetchHiddenIngredients(foodName: String, completion: @escaping PassioNutritionAISDK.NutritionAdvisorIngredientsResponse)

+    /// Returns visual alternatives for a given food item
+    /// - Parameters:
+    ///   - foodName: Food name to search for
+    ///   - completion: NutritionAdvisor responds with a success or error response.
+If the response is successful, you will receive an array of ``PassioAdvisorFoodInfo`` visual alternatives for the searched for food item. public func fetchVisualAlternatives(foodName: String, completion: @escaping PassioNutritionAISDK.NutritionAdvisorIngredientsResponse)

+    /// Returns possible ingredients for a given food item
+    /// - Parameters:
+    ///   - foodName: Food name to search for
+    ///   - completion: NutritionAdvisor responds with a success or error response.
+If the response is successful, you will receive an array of ``PassioAdvisorFoodInfo`` ingredients showing what might be contained in the given food. public func fetchPossibleIngredients(foodName: String, completion: @escaping PassioNutritionAISDK.NutritionAdvisorIngredientsResponse)
 }

 extension PassioNutritionAI : PassioNutritionAISDK.PassioStatusDelegate {